Apple CEO visits Foxconn's iPhone plant in China

 Foxconn is a major part of Apple's global supply chain, assembling most of its iPhones and iPads, but has been hit by a string of worker suicides in recent years that activist groups blame on tough working conditions.

-The group is the Taiwan parent of Hong Kong-listed Foxconn International Holdings and Taiwan-listed Hon Hai Precision.
+The group is the Taiwan parent of Hong Kong-listed Foxconn International Holdings (2038.HK) and Taiwan-listed Hon Hai Precision (2317.TW).

 Cook took the reins at Apple in August after the death of the firm's visionary founder, Steve Jobs.
 His closely guarded itinerary has included talks with Vice Premier Li Keqiang, Beijing's mayor and a visit to one of Apple's two stores in the capital.